For many of us, organic weed control means many hours crouched in the garden pulling weeds.

 Then our plants won’t attract diseases or plant-feeding insects.

-The goods news: there are plenty of natural organic fertilizers for you to choose from, especially if you look online.
+There are a handful of very useful natural organic fertilizers for you to choose from, especially if you look online.

 The hard part is knowing which ones to choose, but I’ll give you a few things to look for.